Artificial intelligence in the public sector - Government Lens

 • Provenance of sources will help make sure that outputs are not manipulated.

-This reference architecture illustrates a secure, self-service, data science environment using Amazon SageMaker Studio.
+This reference architecture illustrates a secure, self-service, data science environment using Amazon SageMaker AI Studio.
 It provides data scientists with access to a secure and persistent experimentation environment as well as continuous integration and continuous deployment (CI/CD) pipelines to perform data science and machine learning at scale.

 A reference architecture diagram showing how to enable public sector customers with artificial intelligence.